mg98/filter.js/README.md

 ## Features

-The goal of _condition.js_ is to create a language that is not only a powerful tool, but also a convenient and fault-tolerant one.
+The goal of _filter.js_ is to create a language that is not only a powerful tool, but also a convenient and fault-tolerant one.

 ✅ Basic comparison operators `=`, `!=`, `>`, `<`, `>=`, `<=`